IDRI seeks to:

 IDRI aims to be a single point of contact for external agencies regarding ID research under the SingHealth Duke-NUS AMC umbrella.

-We soft launched a new fund: “Strategic Collaboration Fund” during our annual scientific retreat held on 16 March 2019.
-We gathered valuable feedback for this new funding from the retreat attendees.
-Bearing that in mind, we are now in the process of drafting the terms and conditions for this new grant call.
-The advert flyer for it will be out very soon.
+We soft launched a new fund: “Strategic Collaboration Fund” during our annual scientific retreat held on 16 March 2019, where we gathered valuable feedback for this new funding from the retreat attendees.
+We have now drafted the terms and conditions for this new grant call and the required documentation for the same is now ready.
+The grant call will be put out very soon.